 We loved the peaceful setting and in the morning we enjoyed breakfast in the garden with the birds.
 The breakfast was very good and you can get everything you want from Thai food to Western food.
 We also did dinner in the restaurant because outside you don't find too many restaurants in this area, but the restaurant from the hotel was good and not expensive at all.

 Naithonburi Beach Resort is a 10-minute drive from Phuket's airport, on Nai Thon Beach.

-Resort facilities include a swimming pool, children's pool, two restaurants, café, fitness center, traditional Thai massage service, family playground area with games like table tennis and pool, business center, and function rooms for up to 400 people theatre-style.
+Resort facilities include a swimming pool, children's pool, two restaurants, café, fitness center, traditional Thai massage service, a family playground area with games like table tennis and pool, a business center, and function rooms for up to 400 people theatre-style.
 Activities on offer include sea kayaking, boogie boarding, scuba diving, snorkeling, and local sightseeing.

 We rented a motorbike outside the resort for 200 baths a day ( 5 euro ) and discover all the beautiful bays nearby it's a great way to discover the area and the most beautiful bay is just a 5-minute ride from the resort.
 At Banana beach, you can easily spend a day just listening to the waves under the palm trees.
 There is also a small restaurant with great food.